6 Positive Effects Social Media Sites Have on Society

 It’s entirely possible to have hundreds of friends on Facebook.
-They may not be friends you know on a personal level and spend time with in the real world on a weekly basis.
-But they’re friends nevertheless.
-There are several people I consider friends who I have never met – indeed, I may never meet them – but that doesn’t lessen the connection we have thanks to social networks.
+They may not be friends you spend time with in the real world, but they’re friends nonetheless.
+There are several people I consider friends who I have never met in real life, but that doesn’t lessen the connection we have thanks to social networks.

 Social networking sites can help you make and keep friends.

 2. Social Media Fosters Empathy

 Each of us spends a little too long talking about ourselves on social networking sites.
 Which is perfectly natural.
 We’re sharing our lives—the ups and downs, the twists and turns—with people we think will care.

 They generally do care, and will tell you so.
 They will listen to what you have to say, and help you deal with any problems you may be facing.
 If this isn’t the case, then you may want to find new friends.

 The point is that by all of us sharing our experiences, both good and bad, on social networking sites, we’re able to empathize with each other.
 A friend may have gone through a similar ordeal that you are currently going through, and they will be able to help you get through it.